 “The constant views of mountains and the clear lake are phenomenal.
 The campgrounds are well maintained.
 Would recommend to anyone visiting the Bitterroot Valley.” – The Dyrt camper Lindsay B.Camp Here

-Camp right at the water’s edge here at Big Arm State Park on the shores of Flathead Lake, the largest natural freshwater lake in the west.
+Experience Montana camping right at the water’s edge here at Big Arm State Park on the shores of Flathead Lake, the largest natural freshwater lake in the west.
 Some sites are just feet from the shore of the 28-mile-long lake, under juniper and ponderosa pine.
-Three yurts offer an alternative to tent or RV camping.
+Three yurts offer an alternative to tent or RV Montana camping.
 Getting on the lake—or in it—is a must.

 “This park is gorgeous, most of the sites are along the water, and there’s a boat launch and hiking trails too.
 Staff is very friendly and the views of the lake and Wild Horse Island are incredible!” – The Dyrt camper Juliana H.Camp Here

-Looking to experience the stunning scenery of Glacier National Park without the crowds of some of the more trafficked campgrounds in Montana?
+Looking to experience the stunning scenery of Glacier National Park without the crowds of some of the more trafficked Montana camping spots?
 Kintla Lake is primitive camping at its finest.
 You won’t find amenities, but who needs a shower when you have rejuvenating views like this one?

 “Be prepared to be in awe here.
 Very remote campground with no amenities, just park and enjoy the scenery.
 Close spaces in the trees, but you sit on the shores of one of the most glorious lakes in the area.” — The Dyrt Camper Carmen H.Camp Here